CLASSIFICATION NO. 486

 Any satisfactory combination of experience and training that demonstrates possession of the required knowledge and skills.

 Community Corrections Officer 2 (CCO2) positions within Residential Centers are part of a promotional career path.
-Incumbents in Residential Center CCO1 positions may be promoted to Residential Center CCO2 positions upon satisfactory completion of the approved training and development plan.
-Possession of the required knowledge, skills and abilities at the CCO2 level must be documented in an approved promotional appraisal form.
+Incumbents in Residential Center CCO1 positions will be promoted to Residential Center CCO2 positions upon satisfactory completion of the approved training and development plan.